pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. For each sensitive data type covered in `GV17`,
+1. For each sensitive data type covered in `GV17`:

-   1. Identify and enumerate each type has a disposal method and process as defined by `GV16` (M2)
+   1. Identify and enumerate each type that has a disposal method and process as defined by `GV16` (M2)
    2. Identify and enumerate each type that does not have a disposal method and process as defined by `GV16` (M3)

-2. For each item in `GV12`, determine whether the data complies with the disposal requirements outlined in `GV17`
+2. For each item in `GV12`, determine whether the data complies with the disposal requirements outlined in `GV17`:

    1. Enumerate data that does not comply with disposal requirements (M4)
    2. Enumerate data that complies with disposal requirements (M5)